after12am/jquery.tween.js/README.md

 <!--           | CHROME    | FIREFOX   | OPERA     | SAFARI    | IE10      | IE9       | IE8       | IE7       | IE6       | -->

 > **Note**
-> * Unfortunately we have to set 0 to margin of target element, that will be transformed, on IE6-9.
-So don't use margin of that.
+> * Unfortunately we have to set 0 to margin of target element, that will be transformed, on IE6-9 and Opera.
+So don't use margin on those browsers.
 > * Modern browsers except Opera have been implemented by Transform 3D.
 The others by Transform 2D.
 You can not use (rotatex|rotatey) and (scale|scalex|scaley) on old browsers due to the implementation of rotatex and rotatey.

 [chrome]: https://raw.github.com/paulirish/browser-logos/master/chrome/chrome_48x48.png